 For a delightful visual experience, stream the Metropolitan Opera's nightly shows for free while cozily tucked in bed.
-The vivid costumes, stages and magical storylines will astound you as though you were watching at the theater.
+The vivid costumes, stages, and magical storylines will astound you as though you were watching at the theater.

 New York Film Festival

 Turn your laid-back Sunday into a cultural feast as you watch internationally-renowned cinematic chefs d'oeuvres online.
-Rent the latest motion pictures from across the globe and support talented artists for their perseverence and creativity.
+Rent the latest motion pictures from across the globe and support talented artists for their perseverance and creativity.

 View this post on Instagram

 Maggie Cheung and Wong Kar Wai on the set of In the Mood for Love. ❤️ The new 20th anniversary restoration ends this Saturday at 8pm ET at #NYFF, along with Orson Welles’ resurrected Hopper/Welles & more!
 Tickets available nationwide.

 A post shared by NYFF | New York Film Festival (@thenyff) on

 Get ahead of the game and book your tickets online for one of New York's most renowned cultural centers.
 Boasting historical and contemporary statues, and a wide variety of paintings and artifacts, this establishment never ceases to amaze.
 The Metropolitan Museum of Art welcomes you in person seven days a week, Saturdays through Mondays from 10 am to 5 pm, and Thursdays through Fridays from 12 pm to 7 pm.

 11 W 53rd Street / Website